la2050/challenge/_2020/create/startup-coil-llc.md

   L.A. can and will be the city of the future, and that starts by keeping our innovators here and giving them a chance to succeed.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Startup Coil is the largest startup, entrepreneurship, and technology community in Southern California.

+  V ONE Inc provides the software platform, tools, and developers to make sure every project in the accelerator has the resources required to launch a fully functional mobile app by the end of the program.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings